I grew up in Malaysia, where I enjoyed cooking and eating local dishes every day.

 I always have daun pandan in the freezer; it is a must-have cooking ingredient in my kitchen.
 In this recipe, daun pandan serves not only to wrap the chicken, but also to impart flavor to the meat.
 The chicken was tender and juicy.
 We will definitely make this more often.

 - 2 pounds chicken breast (cut into pieces)

 - 1 red onion (chopped)

 - 4 cloves garlic (chopped)

 - 2 tablespoons light soy sauce

 - 1 teaspoon salt

 - Combine onion, garlic, ginger, sweet soy sauce, light soy sauce, coriander powder, sugar, and salt in a blender.
 Blend until it makes a paste.

-- In a large bowl, pour the paste into the chicken pieces.
+- In a large bowl, pour the paste onto the chicken pieces.
 Coat the chicken evenly with the paste.
-Cover the bowl with a cling wrap and keep in the fridge at least 2-3 hours.
+Cover the bowl with cling wrap and keep in the fridge at least 2-3 hours.

-- Take the pandan leaves, use your hands make a shape like a cone, insert the chicken in the middle, and secure with a toothpick.
+- With the pandan leaves, use your hands to make a shape like a cone.
+Insert the chicken in the middle and secure with a toothpick.